-- shall disclose any financial interest that a Member has in any supplier they recommend to the policyholder.
+- shall disclose any financial interest that a Member has or that they are aware that their firm has an interest in party associated with the claim they recommend to the policyholder.

 27. For the purposes of Articles 25 and 26, a member’s interest in a party shall include any person, firm or corporation with whom they share the profits of their work, or by whom they are employed, or who is materially interested whether directly or indirectly in any firm or corporation in which such member is engaged.